 The pitch conference gets tons of credit for my pending publication.
 Plus, your advice on querying to only a few agents at a time, and Caitlin's editing all contributed to my good news.
 Publication set for early 2016!
 Thanks for putting it on and for encouraging scared newcomers like me.

 - Angela Pisel, novel sold by Jill Marsal to Putnam

 MORE AUTHORS AND CONTRACTS ON THE ALGONKIAN MAIN COMMENTARY PAGE

-Tessa Woodward of Harper Collins has just added Kim Van Alkemade's novel "Orphan Number Eight" to her list.
-The novel was pitched to her in Susan Breen's workshop group (women's fiction).
+Tessa Woodward of Harper Collins has just added Kim Van Alkemade's novel ORPHAN NUMBER EIGHT to her list.
+The novel was pitched to her in Susan Breen's NYC Pitch workshop (women's fiction).
 Paula Munier of the NYC Pitch faculty is now the agent of record, the relationship brokered by Michael Neff, conference director.
-Publication date is yet to be announced.
+Publication date in 2015.

 The Algonkian conference was pivotal in moving my career forward.
 While I went there thinking it was just a really cool way to meet publishing editors, it turned out to be a portal into so many other avenues of the publishing business.
 Because of the conference, I've signed with the agent of my dreams.

 - Dave McMenamin, Signed by Talcott Notch Literary Agency